PIA has 3 pricing models, the 2-year plan is the cheapest around apart from NordVPN’s 3-year pan

-One of the features that PIA has become so popular for are download and upload speeds comparable to ExpressVPN.
+One of the features that PIA has become so popular for is download and upload speeds comparable to ExpressVPN.
 They are two of the fastest browsing speeds available.
-You can expect a drop of 15-20% on your browsing when using an VPN due to the lag from point to point encryption.
+You can expect a drop of 15-20% on your browser when using a VPN due to the lag from point to point encryption.

 But in recent speed tests, many of the European and US servers registered speeds of between 45-60Mbps.

-Plus, unlike some providers, PIA has server distributed evenly across the globe meaning that you will never have to connect to a server which is too far away and thus significantly slow down your browsing speed
+Plus, unlike some providers, PIA has servers distributed evenly across the globe meaning that you will never have to connect to a server that is too far away and thus significantly slow down your browsing speed

 PIA offers the same level of security you can expect from any respectable VPN provider.
 All data is encrypted with AES 256-bit keys.
-Along with OpenVPN, IPSEC, L2TP, PPTP and Socks5 Proxy setting.
+Along with OpenVPN, IPSEC, L2TP, PPTP, and Socks5 Proxy settings.